Isospectrality and isometry groups for infinite-type hyperbolic surfaces with discrete length spectrum: Introduction

+that is, if the pair \((\Ends(S),\Ends_g(S))\) is homeomorphic to two copies of itself.
+An example is the \emph{blooming Cantor tree} surface, the surface without planar ends and whose endspace is a Cantor set.

-We refer to Section \ref{sec:preliminaries} for the definitions of self-similar or doubly pointed endspace and of non-displaceable subsurface.
-Here we only remark that infinite-genus surfaces with self-duplicating endspace can fall in different categories of Theorem \ref{thm:APV}: for instance, the blooming Cantor tree has self-similar endspace, so the discreteness of the length spectrum assumption really changes the isometry groups that can arise.
-On the other hand, there are infinite-genus surfaces with self-duplicating endspace which admit a compact non-displaceable subsurface: for example, the surface without planar ends whose endspace is \(C_1\cup C_2\cup P\), where \(C_1\) and \(C_2\) are Cantor sets and \(P\) is a (countable) set of isolated ends whose closure is \(P\cup C_2\).
+If \(S\) has infinite genus, no planar ends and self-duplicating endspace, both Theorem \ref{thm:finitegroup} and Theorem \ref{thm:APV} apply.
+Such a surface can fall in different categories of Theorem \ref{thm:APV}: for instance, the blooming Cantor tree has self-similar endspace, so the two results show that the discreteness of the length spectrum assumption really changes the isometry groups that can arise.
+On the other hand, there are infinite-genus surfaces with no planar ends and self-duplicating endspace which admit a compact non-displaceable subsurface: for example, the surface without planar ends whose endspace is \(C_1\cup C_2\cup P\), where \(C_1\) and \(C_2\) are Cantor sets and \(P\) is a (countable) set of isolated ends whose closure is \(P\cup C_2\).
 For such surfaces, the discreteness assumption doesn't change the class of possible isometry groups.
-On the other hand, the constructions in \cite{APV_Isometry} all yield structures with non-discrete length spectrum, so Theorem \ref{thm:finitegroup} provides a new insight in the problem of understanding isometry groups of infinite-type surfaces also in this case.
+As mentioned, the constructions in \cite{APV_Isometry} all yield structures with non-discrete length spectrum, so Theorem \ref{thm:finitegroup} provides a new insight in the problem of understanding isometry groups of infinite-type surfaces also in this case.

 We end this introduction with an open question.
 We have seen that Sunada's method doesn't allow us to construct infinite isospectral families of hyperbolic surfaces with discrete length spectrum.
 On the other hand, \cite{BK_Geometrically} showed that there is an abundance of surfaces with discrete length spectrum, so we ask: \textit{is there an alternative way to construct isospectral families, which yields infinite ones also in the discrete length spectrum case?}